Don’t you just hate it when the freelancing platform you’ve been using for years suddenly raises its platform fee to a ridiculous amount?

 Through the Remote Jobs category, you’ll be able to find hundreds of job listings posted by startups looking to hire freelancers.
 And the best part is you’ll see what they’re offering to pay for the job upfront.

-Zappos, AlJazeera, Forbes are only a few of the companies that are using Hired to find freelancers.
+Zappos, AlJazeera, and Forbes are only a few of the companies that are using Hired to find freelancers.

 If you’re a skilled freelancer, this platform will prove to be quite profitable to you.
 Also, on this platform, you don’t apply for random jobs.
 Instead, the companies will come to you.